Sweepstakes parlor: Legal challenges

 The sweepstakes industry however, attempted to work around these restrictions by restyling their games; in North Carolina, sweepstakes software providers implemented "pre-reveal" mechanisms, which attempted to comply with the prohibition of "entertaining displays" by revealing the player's prize in plain text before the game is played.
 In October 2013, two Florida sweepstakes parlors reopened as charity bingo parlors (which are legal under state law), but also offering electronic pull-tabs ("instant bingo").
 In December 2013, following a report on them by the Sarasota Herald-Tribune, the two locations were issued subpoenas by police requesting access to their financial records.
 Rather than comply, the two locations voluntarily shuttered instead.

 In May 2015, federal prosecutors announced that they had agreed to a settlement with five sweepstakes software providers, under which they would stop doing business in North Carolina by July 1, 2015.

-Since 2019, online platforms have offered sweepstakes-based casino-style games using virtual currencies, typically through dual‑currency models, which falls outside traditional gambling statutes.
+Since 2017, online platforms have offered sweepstakes-based casino-style games using virtual currencies, typically through dual‑currency models, which falls outside traditional gambling statutes.
 These services operate under promotional sweepstakes laws, which differ from traditional gambling laws.

 In response, New York passed legislation restricting the operation of such platforms.
 By mid‑2025, regulators in states including Connecticut, Michigan, Maryland, West Virginia, Louisiana, and New Jersey had issued cease‑and‑desist notices or enacted legislation targeting sweepstakes casinos, reflecting a coordinated regulatory crackdown.
+Tennessee Attorney General Jonathan Skrmetti then issued cease-and-desist orders to several sweepstakes casinos in December 2025.

 Other opposition

 Advocates for legal gaming also object to the parlors on the grounds that they are unregulated.
 They argue, among other things, that the sweepstakes parlors encroach on the business of state-run lotteries and licensed gambling, thus reducing the alleged benefits to public programs that get a portion of funds from legal gambling.
 In addition, in states where a compact exists under the Indian Gaming Regulatory Act, if sweepstakes parlors are not made illegal they may continue to conflict with the compact.

 Florida's sweepstakes parlor ban also had a chilling effect on arcades; the law prohibits devices defined as "gambling machines" from awarding prizes more than $0.75 in value and accepting cards or bills as payment.
-Although the law does contain specific distinctions meant to exclude arcade redemption games from its scope, the law attracted concern from the arcade industry, who felt that it could be interpreted to ban their operation—especially at facilities that use card-based systems for credits rather than tokens.
+Although the law does contain specific distinctions meant to exclude arcade redemption games from its scope, the law attracted concern from executives within the arcade industry, who felt that it could be interpreted to ban their operation—especially at facilities that use card-based systems for credits rather than tokens.
 In January 2015, as a cautionary measure, Disney Parks removed redemption and claw machines from the arcades of its Florida resorts: representatives of the company have supported attempts to clarify the wording of the sweepstakes parlor ban to reduce its potential effects on arcades.